gerryw1389/gerryw1389.github.io/_posts/2017-01-14-install-bind-server-on-centos-7.md

 ### Description:

 Follow these steps to configure a Centos7 box as a DNS server.

-NOTE: Make sure not to overlook the periods &#8220;.&#8221; at the end of your host names!
+Make sure not to overlook the periods `.` at the end of your host names!
+{: .notice--danger}

 ### To Resolve:

-1. Open up a terminal and type: sudo yum install bind bind-utils #NOTE: Bind is now installed and it process is known as &#8220;named&#8221;
+1. Open up a terminal and type: `sudo yum install bind bind-utils`.
+Bind is now installed and it process is known as `named`

 2. First we add our trusted hosts: